brentmcconnell/brentmcconnell.github.io/_posts/2020-03-27-aks-ingress-whitelist.md

   - Kubernetes
 ---

-If you read my [last
+If you read my last
-post](https://www.azurepatterns.com/2020/03/17/aks-external-dns) on setting up ExternalDNS and CertManager on AKS you may have noticed that ingress to the exposed services deployed is open to Internet traffic.
-Anyone who wants to try to access those services will have the ability to try.
+post on setting up
+[ExternalDNS and CertManager on AKS](https://www.azurepatterns.com/2020/03/17/aks-external-dns) you may have noticed that ingress to published services is open to Internet traffic.
+In this post I'll look at two simple ways to lock down services so that only specific addresses have ingress access.
+First we'll cover how to setup a network security group on the agent pool subnet to limit access and then we'll take a look at some features of NGINX that offer a bit
-In this post I'll look at a simple way to lock those services down so that only specific addresses have access.
-And we'll also look at what changes we'll need to make to cert-manager once ingress is locked down.
+more flexibility to who has access to what.
+We'll also look at some changes we'll need to make to cert-manager once ingress is locked down.

 ## Problem